Technigo/project-weather-app/README.md

 # Weather App

-This is a weather web app that shows today's weather and temperature in London, and a 5-day forecast for London using a weather API.
-This was alos a practise how to work in a dev team.
+This is a weather web app that shows today's weather and temperature in Paris, and a 5-day forecast for Paris using a weather API.
+This was also a practise how to work in a dev team and how to merge branches.

 ## The problem